lenucksi/VevorWeatherbridge/README.md

 - Ensure the container is reachable on port 80 from your network.
 - Check that your DNS or Pi-hole setup correctly redirects the WU domain.
-- Verify your Home Assistant URL and token.
+- Verify your MQTT broker settings.
 - Review logs with:

 ```bash